MrSn0wy/TeleportCommands/README.md

 #### You can create a Translation file so other people can use the mod in their native language
 1. Clone the repository
 2. Go to `common/src/main/resources/assets/teleport_commands/lang/`
-3. Go to [here](https://minecraft.wiki/w/Language) and pick the in-game locale code for the language you want to translate
+3. Go [here](https://minecraft.wiki/w/Language) and pick the in-game locale code for the language you want to translate
 4. Copy `en_us.toml` and paste it in a new file called `[in-game locale code here].toml`
 5. Translate the file
 6. Submit a pull request with your translation :D!